ccnmtl/ccnmtldjango/README.txt

 What it provides for us that startproject doesn't:

-    * Django Wind (a Django bridge to Columbia's central auth service) is included and configured by default so our apps can use WIND for auth automatically.
+    * Django Wind (a Django bridge to Columbia's central auth service - http://www.jasig.org/cas/deployments/columbia-university) is included and configured by default so our apps can use WIND for auth automatically.
 Ie, anyone with a Columbia UNI by default will have an account.
 The CCNMTL developer UNIs are